 Modern is currently working on a long-term project that explores the end of the world through the lens of Akron, OH.

 Neuromatic; or, a Particular History of Religion and the Brain will be published in October of 2021 from the University of Chicago Press.

 Modern is also the PI for Machines in Between (2021-23), a multi-media project funded by the Henry Luce Foundation and the Center for Sustained Engagement with Lancaster.
 Modern’s previous work has been funded by the Woodrow Wilson Foundation, the National Endowment for the Humanities, and the Social Science Research Council.

 Modern is a former member of the School of Social Science at the Institute for Advanced Study in Princeton, NJ and, most recently, an ACLS Frederick Burkhardt fellow at the McNeil Center for Early American Studies (University of Pennsylvania) in 2018-19.

-Modern is a former editor-at-large for The Immanent Frame.
-He was also co-curator of Frequencies: A Collaborative Genealogy of Spirituality and is currently co-editor of Class 200: New Studies in Religion (both with Kathryn Lofton).
+Modern is the co-curator of Frequencies: A Collaborative Genealogy of Spirituality and co-editor of Class 200: New Studies in Religion (both with Kathryn Lofton).

 Listen to an interview with Modern here (2020).

 Watch Modern lecture on "The Mystical Brain" here.